mxmxmx333/ft-transcendence/README.md

 ## Security Model
 - Edge hardening with Nginx + ModSecurity, selective WAF disablement for WebSockets, and rate limiting on login and API paths.
-- Internal mTLS everywhere; certs stored in Docker volumes and rotated by Vault Agents (AppRole).
+- Internal HTTPS between the API Gateway and services using Vault‑issued server certificates. mTLS is used only for Vault API calls (Vault Agent / AppRole).
 - Fast in‑process TLS reload without full restarts via a custom Fastify plugin.
 - Uploaded files constrained and processed (avatars via `sharp`) and served from controlled paths.